l30nard0/mif/doc/readme.txt

 with a single virtual network interface (besides the loopback) of macvlan type, where PvD-related network parameters are configured.
-To establish a connectivity to the outside world, virtual interface is connected to the physical interface on which the related PvD information is received through the RA (2).
-Each virtual interface is assigned a link-local IPv6 address (fe80::/64) and one or more addresses derived from Prefix Information options if present in the received RA (3).
+To establish a connectivity to the outside world, virtual interface is connected to the physical interface on which the related PvD information is received through the RA.
+Each virtual interface is assigned a link-local IPv6 address (fe80::/64) and one or more addresses derived from Prefix Information options if present in the received RA.
 Besides the IP addresses, MIF-pvdman configures the routing tables and DNS records within the namespace.
 By default, a link-local and default route via the RA-announcing router are added to the routing table, regardless of the routing information received in RA.
 Additional routing information is configured if Route Information options are received in RA.
 Finally, for each RDNSS and DNSSL option received in RA, MIF-pvdman creates a record in /etc/netns/NETNS_NAME/resolv.conf, where NETNS_NAME is a name of the network namespace associated with the PvD.